beskay/ERC721-Snapshot/README.md

 node db.js
 ```

 And thats literally it.
 All tokenholders with their corresponding tokenbalance will appear in your Supabase database.
-You will the sent data in your terminal, e.g.
+You will see the sent data in your terminal, e.g.

 ```
 Data sent: [
   { address: '0xabcdefg123456', balance: 1 }
 ]
+...
 ```

 If you dont want to save the data via Supabase, just run